bxparks/AceRoutine/README.md

 * AceRoutine (https://github.com/bxparks/AceRoutine)

-You can copy these directories to the `./libraries` directory used by the Arduino IDE.
+You can copy this directory to the `./libraries` directory used by the Arduino IDE.
 (The result is a directory named `./libraries/AceRoutine`).
 Or you can create symlinks from `/.libraries` to this directory.